 CSS Trick #5 – Button Bars

-Now, we need to find a way of making the buttons work independent of the alignment (center, left, right), number of buttons and size of each button.
-Planning your css ahead of execution is the key to pull off this kind of flexibility.
+Now, we need to find a way of making the buttons work independent of the alignment (center, left, right), the number of buttons, and the size of each button.
+Planning your CSS ahead of execution is the key to pull off this kind of flexibility.